Directus Spotlight: Permissions and Access ControlBy Rijk van Zanten on August 2, 2022

 The beauty of Directus is that you can set very specific permissions and access rules using simple, easy-to-understand controls.
 The ability to set an unlimited number of combinations for an unlimited number of roles provides ultimate flexibility and control.
 What’s more, Directus offers full revision control, so you can see what’s been changed in the system over time as well as who made the changes.

 In the current version of Directus, each user can only be assigned to one role, however we are looking into expanding that functionality to enable permissions for multiple rules to be combined for a given user.
-Stay tuned for updates on this useful feature!
+Stay tuned for updates on this useful tool!

-To find out about all the cool things you can do with Directus, check out more of our feature spotlights.
+To find out about all the cool things you can do with Directus, check out more of our spotlights.
 If you're new to Directus, get started with Directus Cloud.